martinskruze/martinskruze.github.io/_posts/2018-01-30-docker-cheatsheet.markdown

   - if you will user the command `docker build -t webserver-image:v1 .` with Dockerfile from first example and any index.html in current folder, you will be able to run container with `docker run -d -p 80:80 webserver-image:v1` - which will lunch single page webserver with index.html file from docker image's creation.

 #### composing Dockerfile:
+You can add instructions in **Shell** and **Exec** forms:
+- **Shell** form: `{instruction} {command}` e.g. `RUN apt-get install python3`
+- **Exec** form: ``{instruction} {array of strings - command and all paras as separate strings}` e.g.  `RUN ["apt-get", "install", "python3"] ` (this form is prefered for `CMD` and `ENTRYPOINT`)

+You have these commands (+ some others) in Docekrfile:
+- `FROM {image name and version}` this is the base image from which usually you create your image
+- `RUN {command}` - to run command as from command prompt (usually for installing packages) - *tip*: if installing write `apt-get update` and `apt-get install` in single line or `install` will `update` also e.g. `RUN apt-get update && apt-get install -y git` will install `git` and run `update` only once (`-y` mens that installing will be already provided with "yes" answer for all prompts).
+- `CMD {array of strings - command and all paras as separate strings}` - this list of commands will be executed only when you run container without specifying a command.
+If Docker container runs with a command, the default command will be ignored.
+Example of `CMD`: `nginx -g daemon off;` will be `CMD ["nginx", "-g", "daemon off;"]` Choose CMD if you need to provide a default command and/or arguments that can be overwritten from command line when docker container runs.
+- `ENTRYPOINT {array of strings - command and all paras as separate strings}` instruction allows you to configure a container that will run as an executable.
+It looks similar to CMD, because it also allows you to specify a command with parameters.
+The difference is ENTRYPOINT command and parameters are not ignored when Docker container runs with command line parameters.
+Prefer ENTRYPOINT to CMD when building executable Docker image and you need a command always to be executed.
+Additionally use CMD if you need to provide extra default arguments that could be overwritten from command line when docker container run
+- `COPY {source} {destination}` - copy files from the directory containing the Dockerfile to the container's image.
+This is extremely useful for source code and assets that you want to be deployed inside your container.
+- `EXPOSE {port number}` - expose any port `xxx`, ports `xxx xxy xxz` or port range `xxx-xxy`
+- `ENV {environmental variables}`

+#### Dockerfile examples
 - docker file below will create image which will be based on `nginx` with `alpine` os (Linux distro's image), then will copy everything (in this case there should be index.html in current container) from current location to `/usr/share/nginx/html` - this will make webserver from single page:
 ```Dockerfile
 FROM nginx:alpine
 COPY . /usr/share/nginx/html
 ```
-- you can use version numbers for docker base images and you can use commmands:
-  - `RUN {command}` - to run command as from command prompt, but you should add commands as array of strings containing `command`, `arguments tag`, `argument` (arguments tag and argument can be repeated multiple times), for example `nginx -g daemon off;` will be `CMD ["nginx", "-g", "daemon off;"]`
-  - `COPY {source} {destination}` - copy files from the directory containing the Dockerfile to the container's image.
-This is extremely useful for source code and assets that you want to be deployed inside your container.
-  - `EXPOSE {port number}` - expose any port `xxx`, ports `xxx xxy xxz` or port range `xxx-xxy`
 - the effect of Dockerfile below is same as before.
 We should create image `docker build -t my-nginx-image:latest .` (with extra index.html file in Dockerfile's location folder) then we could `docker run -d -p 80:80 my-nginx-image:latest` to create container of this image - and we have web server with our index.html displayed:
 ```Dockerfile
 FROM nginx:1.11-alpine